aws-amplify/docs/docs/start/getting-started/fragments/flutter/add-api.md

 We will now use the Amplify CLI to configure the AWS Cloud Resources that will power your app.

+1. First ensure that you have installed the proper amplify cli version.
+Within your terminal run:

+    ```bash
+    amplify --version
+    ```
+    Your output should be a version with "-flutter-preview" appended at the end.

+    If not, run:

+    ```bash
+    npm install -g @aws-amplify/cli@flutter-preview
+    ```

+2. Initialize Amplify CLI by running:

+    ```bash
+    amplify init
+    ```

+    Fill in the following values when running init:

+    ```
+    ?
+Choose your default editor: Visual Studio Code
+    ?
+Choose the type of app that you're building flutter
+    Please tell us about your project
+        :warning:  Flutter project support in the Amplify CLI is in DEVELOPER PREVIEW.
+        Only the following categories are supported:
+            * Auth
+            * Analytics
+            * Storage
+    ?
+Where do you want to store your configuration file? ./lib/
+    ```

-1. Configure Amplify to manage cloud resources on your behalf.
+3. Configure Amplify to manage cloud resources on your behalf.
 This step will configure a new AWS user in your account for Amplify.
 Open up a terminal window.
 You can use an external terminal or the integrated terminal in Android Studio.
 In the terminal, run:

     ```bash
     amplify configure